 Wholesaling can seem a little confusing, so I find it best to illustrate the concept with an example of how it’s done.

-Jim and Tom then sign an “assignment contract” where Jim gives Tom the right to buy the home from Deborah (because remember, the contract between Jim and Deborah said that either Jim or someone else will buy the home.
-This is known as an assignment, and we’ll go into more detail in a bit on this).
+Jim and Tom then sign an “assignment contract,” where Jim gives Tom the right to buy the home from Deborah—because remember, the contract between Jim and Deborah said that either Jim or someone else will buy the home.
+(This is known as an assignment, and we’ll go into more detail on this in a bit.)

-Jim gives all the paperwork over to the local Title company to process.
-In the end, Deborah gets her $50,000 price she asked for.
-Tom (the flipper) pays $55,000 for the house.
+Jim gives all the paperwork over to the local title company to process.
+In the end, Deborah gets her $50,000, the amount she wanted.
+Tom, the flipper, pays $55,000 for the house.
 And Jim, the wholesaler, keeps the $5,000 difference as his wholesale fee.

-Jim never owned the property, but made $5,000 for bringing together Tom and Deborah.
+Jim never owned the property, but he made $5,000 for bringing together Tom and Deborah.

-Keep in mind, this is just one common way that wholesale deals are put together, and there are many other possible ways to structure a deal.
+Keep in mind, this is just one common way that wholesale deals are put together.
+There are many other possible ways to structure a deal.

 Is Wholesaling Illegal?

 [Editor’s Note: Please be aware that this material does not serve as legal advice.
-To safely practice wholesaling, be sure to consult Federal and State laws specific to your area before executing any deals.]
+To safely practice wholesaling, be sure to consult with a legal professional about federal and state laws specific to your area before executing any deals.]

-One of the more “hotly debated” topics on BiggerPockets is concerning the legality of wholesaling.
-In fact, one of the most popular threads on the BiggerPockets Forums right now talks about how wholesalers in Ohio are getting fined by the State for their “illegal practices.”
+One of the more “hotly debated” topics concerns the legality of wholesaling.
+In fact, wholesalers have at times been fined by the State for their “illegal practices.”

 Scary stuff for any wholesaler!